 We understand that finding funds to purchase new instructional resources can often times be a bit challenging.
 To make this task easier for you, we have put together over 700 different funding sources that BodyViz is eligible for.
 These included many federal, state, and local funding sources.
-To learn specifics about how BodyViz learning solutions meet the requirements of these funding sources, contact us using the link below.
+To learn specifics about how BodyViz learning solutions meet the requirements of these funding sources, contact us today!

 The CARES Act Educational Emergency Relief Funds